Pension savings plans

 Note that we’re unable to check in real time whether you’ve deposited the entire amount making you eligible for the full tax break.
 If you pay in too much, we’ll repay you the difference afterwards.

-It takes two to three banking days to process a deposit, so you won't be able to make a second deposit quickly after making a first one.
+It takes 3 banking days to process a deposit, so you won't be able to make a second deposit quickly after making a first one.
 Once your previous deposit has been processed, you can make another one.

 If you hold the KBC Home & Pension Plan – NIHDI insurance product, you can only view the reserve that you have built up with it.

-This type of saving is where you save through a form of life insurance (sometimes called savings insurance) to build up a supplementary pension or pay for mortgage protection cover.
+This type of saving is where you save through a life insurance savings (class 21) product or unit-linked life insurance (class 23) product to build up a supplementary pension or (if a class 21 product) to pay for mortgage protection cover.
 It also benefits you in that you can get tax relief of up to 30% on the amount you save.

 Savings insurance plans are effectively life insurance policies where each deposit you make earns a fixed amount of interest.
 You could also receive an annual profit share, depending on KBC Insurance's results.

-Long-term savings are a great way to build up a supplementary pension or pay for mortgage protection cover.
+Long-term savings are a great way to build up a supplementary pension or (if a class 21 product) to pay for mortgage protection cover.

 The most that you personally can save depends on your net taxable earned income, which is given on your most recent tax assessment notice under 'Gezamenlijk belastbaar inkomen' (Joint taxable income).